Passive Fiber Optics

 Stimulated Raman scattering (SRS) is based on optical phonons, having quite high frequencies in the terahertz range.
 Here, the interaction is similarly strong in forward and backward direction.
 Backward scattering can be suppressed for short pulses, as these can overlap in a fiber only over a limited length.
 Forward SRS, however, can act over a long length of fiber and can lead to a substantial transfer of power to a Raman-shifted wavelength component, which typically has a wavelength which is longer by some dozens of nanometers.
-That effect is already substantial for a nonlinear Raman gain of 40 dB: one requires less nonlinear gain than for Brillouin scattering, as it occurs in a much broader bandwidth (several terahertz).
+That effect is already quite substantial for a nonlinear Raman gain of 70 dB: one requires less nonlinear gain than for Brillouin scattering, as it occurs in a much broader bandwidth (several terahertz).

 If a pulse has a very large optical bandwidth, SRS may even act within the pulse spectrum: energy is redistributed from higher-frequency components to lower-frequency components of the pulse.
 As a result, the overall pulse spectrum drifts towards longer wavelengths.

 Questions and Comments from Users